Silky Powder Tours FAQ’s

 – be introduced to the resort slopes, facilities and activities;

-– simply freeride together with a fun guide and enjoy the whole mountain without even the need for a piste map or working out where the best lines are.
+– simply freeride with a fun guide and enjoy the whole mountain and the best virgin powder lines.
+WARNING: Powder skiing in Hokkaido is VERY addictive!

-The Silky Powder Adventure is not a hardcore back-country holiday with stays in mountain huts and getting up at the crack of dawn to climb for 5 hours up an active volcano (although this can be arranged if all group members are keen!*).
-We will rarely do any long back-country hikes, skinning etc. (unless the whole group specifically ask for this and have the appropriate gear, safety equipment and backcountry experience).
+The Silky Powder Tour is not a hardcore backcountry holiday with stays in mountain huts and getting up at the crack of dawn to climb for 5 hours up an active volcano (although this can be arranged if all group members are keen!*).
+We will rarely do any long backcountry hikes, skinning etc. (unless the whole group specifically ask for this and have the appropriate gear, safety equipment and backcountry experience).
 There is plenty of deep virgin powder to be had by all – if you know where to go!

 * Do you want to climb the iconic Mt.
 Yotei, or do some other serious ski touring for a day?
-We can offer the services of local backcountry guides for special one-day excursions on request (additional charges may apply).
+We can arrange special one-day excursions on request (additional charges may apply).
 Please contact us for more information.

 Off the snow

 The main aim of Skilas Japan when offering the Silky Powder Adventure Tour is to provide the most enjoyable and fun Japow powder trip ever!
 So the trip is not only about the incredible Hokkaido snow; it is also about what happens off the mountain, and sharing all the Japanese adventures with like-minded people and new friends.